 The management team is led by James Unruh, founding partner of Alerion.
 The group brings together the diverse skills and background which drive our investments and on-going relationship with the management team of our portfolio companies.

 Mr. DeAvila’s background includes traditional corporate, merchant and investment banking activities.
 Prior to joining Alerion, Mr. DeAvila was an Associate at Banc One Capital Partners Inc. (BOCP), assisting in the establishment of its Western regional office supporting mezzanine investment opportunities in acquisitions and recapitalizations.
 Prior to joining BOCP, Mr. DeAvila was a Commercial Loan Officer for LaSalle Bank, NI in Chicago, focusing on the middle-market.
 Mr. DeAvila received his B.S. in Business Administration with a specialization in Finance and a minor in Spanish from Marquette University.
 He received his MBA from Arizona State University, and he is a CFA charter holder.
-Current board memberships include UMB Bank Arizona, Apex, and Navigator.
+Current board memberships include UMB Bank Arizona, Navigator, and Tiempo.

 Mr. Unruh’s experience has focused on new business development, strategic alliances, and product/service introduction within the technology industry.
 This experience has included functional roles spanning business development, marketing, finance, procurement, supply chain management, engineering, support, and general management.
 Prior to joining Alerion, Mr. Unruh was a Senior Director of Business Development with Oracle Corporation.
 Prior to Oracle, he was primarily involved in formation and development of new divisions, business units, products and services within Hewlett-Packard, Unisys, and Memorex.
 Mr. Unruh is an elected trustee of the Arizona Technology Council and the Arizona Technology Foundation, having served previously as an elected trustee of the Utah Information Technology Association.
 Mr. Unruh has a B.S. in Electrical Engineering from Purdue University and an MBA from the University of Michigan.